-Transfer Academic Scholarships
+First-Year Academic Scholarships

-These merit awards-worth up to \$16,500 a year for incoming transfer students-are based on your academic performance at your previous institution, and they don't require any special application.
+When you apply you will automatically be considered for academic merit scholarships, based on your academic performance in high school.
+Most don't require any special application.
 You'll be notified by the Admissions Office if you qualify for one of these awards.